hoodieblanket/learningJourney/Lets Learn Network Security/Computer Networks and the Internet.md

 ## Key Concepts

-`ISO` - International Organisation for Standardisation/ `OSI` - Open Systems Interconnection/
+`ISO` - International Organisation for Standardisation\
+`OSI` - Open Systems Interconnection\
-`HTTP` - HyperText Transfer Protocol/
+`HTTP` - HyperText Transfer Protocol\
-`SMTP` -  Simple Mail Transfer Protocol/
+`SMTP` -  Simple Mail Transfer Protocol\
-`DNS` - Domain Name System/
+`DNS` - Domain Name System\
-`FTP` - File Transfer Protocol/
+`FTP` - File Transfer Protocol\
-`API` - Application Programming Interface/
+`API` - Application Programming Interface\
-`TCP` - Transmission Control Protocol/
+`TCP` - Transmission Control Protocol\
-`UDP` - User Datagram Protocol/
+`UDP` - User Datagram Protocol\
-`DOCSIS` - Data over cable service interface specification/ `SSL` - Secure Sockets Layer/
+`DOCSIS` - Data over cable service interface specification\
+`SSL` - Secure Sockets Layer\
-`SSH` - Secure Shell/
+`SSH` - Secure Shell\
-`CDN` - Content Distribution Networks/
+`CDN` - Content Distribution Networks\
-`POP3` - Post Office Protocol - Version 3/
+`POP3` - Post Office Protocol - Version 3\
-`IMAP` - Internet Mail Access Protocol/
+`IMAP` - Internet Mail Access Protocol\
-`BIND` - Berkeley Internet Name Domain/
+`BIND` - Berkeley Internet Name Domain\
-`DDoS` - Distributed Denial of Service/
+`DDoS` - Distributed Denial of Service\
-`DoS` - Denial of Service/
+`DoS` - Denial of Service\
-`IP` - Internet Protocol Address/
+`IP` - Internet Protocol Address\
 `Output Buffer` Buffer is similar to a store or queue for the bits or packets as its being sent.
-The `Output Buffer` can be overloaded when packets are sent simultaneously from several sources and causes a overflow or queue of work that needs to be sent \
+The `Output Buffer` can be overloaded when packets are sent simultaneously from several sources and causes a overflow or queue of work that needs to be sent\
 `Forwarding Table` maps destination addresses to that router's outbound links.
-When the packet arrives at the router the router examines the address and searches its forwarding table, using this destination address, to find the appropriate outbound link.
+When the packet arrives at the router the router examines the address and searches its forwarding table, using this destination address, to find the appropriate outbound link.\
 `Circuit Switching` is a little different the `Packet Switching` in that Circuit-switched networks are similar to reservations at a restaurant.
 In order for the data to travel, it needs to be in an ordered sequence.
-Whereas `Packet-switched` networks are on a no-reservations idea that the data arrives and if theres a queue, then it needs to join the buffer.
+Whereas `Packet-switched` networks are on a no-reservations idea that the data arrives and if theres a queue, then it needs to join the buffer.\

 [Back to Top](#table-of-contents)